in Google Search Console on Blogger?

 Instead, give Googlebot a few days to revisit after your indexing requests.

 Even if it takes time, you're not doing anything wrong—Google Search Console often takes time to update and reflect new status changes.
-Stick with these smart, calm actions and you'll see results over time.
+Stick with these smart, calm actions and you'll see happy results over time.
+Keep learning, keep exploring, and keep shining!